What is Penicillin Allergy?

-This class of beta (ß)-lactam antibiotics includes penicillin and penicillin derivatives such as ampicillin

-as well as cephalosporins, monobactams, carbapenems and ß-lactamase inhibitors.
+This class of beta (ß)-lactam antibiotics includes penicillin and penicillin derivatives such as ampicillin and amoxicillin as well as cephalosporins, monobactams, carbapenems and ß-lactamase inhibitors.

 All forms of natural and semisynthetic penicillin are known to cause allergy, but the cross-reactivity between penicillin and second and third generation cephalosporin is low.
 This means that if you are allergic to penicillin, you are not necessarily likely to be allergic to these antibiotics from the same group.

 The incidence of allergy is highest with procaine penicillin, as procaine component of the antibiotic itself is allergenic.
-Penicillin G is the most common drug implicated in drug allergy
+Penicillin G is the most common drug implicated in drug allergy.

 Penicillin hypersensitivity is generally unpredictable.
 What this means is that if you tolerated penicillin once without any allergy, it does not mean that the allergic reaction may not occur on the subsequent administration of the drug.

 Allergy to penicillin too occurs because the immune system confuses the antibiotic for a foreign harmful substance and starts attacking penicillin as though it were a virus or bacteria.

 What are the Symptoms of Penicillin Allergy?Most allergies are sub-acute reactions due to IgG antibodies.
 In the most common allergy, the allergic reaction to penicillin may result in signs and symptoms like:

 - Skin rash